Jessica Jones: What If

+Ultimate Spider-Man

 In Ultimate Spider-Man, Jones appeared as a senior student in the school Peter Parker attended.
 She was the executive producer of the school's television network.
-She later became jealous of Mary Jane Watson's superior film skills.
-She attempted to deduce Spider-Man's secret identity for the school newspaper and may have been suspicious about Peter Parker.
-Later on after the events of Ultimatum, she claimed to have abandoned her attempts to figure out who Spider-Man was and instead wanted to focus on his heroics.
+She later became jealous of Mary Jane Watson's superior film skills, and attempted to deduce Spider-Man's secret identity for the school newspaper, becoming suspicious of Peter Parker.
+Later on, after the events of Ultimatum, she claimed to have abandoned her attempts to figure out who Spider-Man was and instead wanted to focus on his heroics.

+Spider-Man Loves Mary Jane

 In Spider-Man Loves Mary Jane, Jessica was a student at Mary Jane's high school and was a former friend of Mary Jane until she became a goth.
 Mary Jane spent more time with Jessica after her breakup with Ned Leeds and became more goth-like until Jessica told Mary Jane it did not fit her.

+Infinity Wars

-During the events of "Infinity Wars," Gamora used the Infinity Stones to fold the universe in half, resulting in the creation of Warp World, where characters and histories were merged.
+During the events of "Infinity Wars", Gamora used the Infinity Stones to fold the universe in half, resulting in the creation of Warp World, where characters and histories were merged.
 Jessica Jones merged with Janice Lincoln and became this universe's version of the Beetle.
 She was also the fiancé of Scott Banner aka Little Monster (an amalgamation of Scott Lang and Bruce Banner).

+Spider-Man: Life Story

 In Spider-Man: Life Story, Jessica briefly dated Peter Parker after his split with Mary Jane and helped him track down the elderly Norman Osborn.
 Much like her Earth-616 counterpart, Jessica Jones of this universe also began a private investigator and founder of Alias Investigations.

+Secret Wars

 During the "Secret Wars" storyline, different versions of Jessica Jones existed in each of the Battleworld domains: